adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   }
 ```

-Rate limited middleware allows you to include request components (req.body) for key generation.
-Please note that you have no access to req.appInfo.request on this stage
+The rate limiter middleware allows you to include request components (`req.body`) for key generation.
+Please note that you have no access to `req.appInfo.request` at this stage.

 ```javascript
   static get middleware() {